circleci/circleci-docs/jekyll/_cci2/local-cli.md

 For security reasons, encrypted environment variables configured in the UI will not be exported into local builds.
 As an alternative, you can specify env vars to the CLI with the `-e` flag.
 See the output of `circleci help build` for more information.

-### Relative Path for working_directory

-The `working_directory:` key in your `.circleci/config.yml` file must not use a relative path for local jobs.
-If a relative path is used in `working_directory`, then `circleci` returns an error and immediately exits.
-To workaround this problem, change the value of the  `working_directory:` key in your `.circleci/config.yml` file to use an absolute path.

-This happens because `circleci` mounts the current directory to `working_directory` in order to skip the checkout step, but Docker doesn't allow the container path to be relative for a volume.
-See [here](https://github.com/docker/docker/issues/4830) for more details.

-We plan to remove this limitation in a future update.

 ## Using the Local CLI Within CircleCI Convenience Images

 The Local CLI is available in CircleCI [Docker convenience images]({{ site.baseurl }}/2.0/circleci-images/), the `machine` executor, and the `macos` executor.
 For example, check out [Merging and Splitting Tests]({{ site.baseurl }}/2.0/parallelism-faster-jobs/) for examples of using `circleci` commands in your `config.yml` file with a remote hosted environment.